-Incidents Involving Patients at an Atrium Health Facility Being Cared for by Students of the incident.
+Incidents Involving Patients at an Atrium Health Facility Being Cared for by Students

+Students should immediately notify the Clinical Instructor of any patient related incident.
+The Clinical Instructor should complete an online CARE Event Report within 24 hours from the time of the incident.
 The CARE Event Report can be found on PeopleConnect: http://peopleconnect.carolinas.org/ care-event-reporting.
 After accessing the link select "Patient or Visitor - Incident Report".
 The Clinical Instructor should notify the Program Chair of incidents involving patients being cared for by a student within 2-24 hours of the event depending on the severity.
 The Program Chair should notify the President, Provost or Dean, Student Affairs and Enrollment Management within 2-24 hours of the event depending on the severity.